 We'll also explore how to use pattern matching as a safe, powerful, and maintainable mechanism for ad-hoc polymorphism on such data that lets us define operations without overloading the types with functionality.
 The talk ends with a juxtaposition to OOP, so you not only learn how to employ DOP but also when (not).

-In the coming months, I'll present this talk at Accento @ JUG Karlsruhe.
+In the coming months, I'll present this talk at Accento @ JUG Karlsruhe and ElsassJUG.
 If you're there as well, I'd love to meet you - I'm always up for a chat. 😁 Just flag me down when you see me.
 (This includes chat rooms.)